TheOdinProject/curriculum/foundations/installations/installations.md

 Installing Ubuntu is where the real changes start happening on your computer.
 The default settings are mostly perfect, but be sure to **"Install Ubuntu alongside Windows"** and change the allocated disk space allowed for Ubuntu to 30 GB (or more if you can).

-For step-by-step instructions, please follow this [installation guide](https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73) from the Dave’s RoboShack.
+For step-by-step instructions, please follow [how to install Ubuntu 22.04 and dual boot alongside Windows 10](https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73).

 ### Intel RST (Rapid Storage Technology)

-If you encounter an error requesting you to disable **Intel RST** while attempting to install Ubuntu, follow [these instructions from Stack Exchange](https://askubuntu.com/questions/1233623/workaround-to-install-ubuntu-20-04-with-intel-rst-systems/1233644#1233644), specifically **Choice #2**.
+If you encounter an error requesting you to disable **Intel RST** while attempting to install Ubuntu, follow this [workaround to install Ubuntu 22.04 with Intel RST systems](https://askubuntu.com/questions/1233623/workaround-to-install-ubuntu-20-04-with-intel-rst-systems/1233644#1233644), specifically **Choice #2**.
 The process forces Windows to boot into safemode after you switch your motherboard storage driver to work with Ubuntu.
 Once it boots into Windows, the forced-on safemode is disabled and you are free to attempt an installation of Ubuntu once again.

 </details>